Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Introduction

-Here we study all these phenomena via Mori Theory and via the Minimal Model Program to explain the birational nature of the maps $\mu:X\map W$ introduced above and of their inverses, to provide a description of the support of the base loci and, finally, to illustrate the relations of these explicit birational maps with the associated K3 surfaces.
-Our method starts with the observation that many of the known examples of surfaces $S_d\subset\p^5$ used to describe the special divisors $\mathcal C_d$ (not only the admissible ones) have ideal generated by cubic forms defining a map $\phi:\p^5\map Z\subset\p^N$ which is birational onto its image.
+Our method starts with the observation that many of the known examples of surfaces $S_d\subset\p^5$ used to describe the special divisors $\mathcal C_d$ for small $d$ (not only the admissible ones) have ideal generated by cubic forms defining a map $\phi:\p^5\map Z\subset\p^N$ which is birational onto its image.
 The restriction to a general cubic $X$ through $S_d$ defines a birational map $\phi:X\map Y\subset\p^{N-1}$ with $Y$ a general hyperplane section of $Z$.
-In many cases, the birational morphism $\tilde\phi:X'=\Bl_{S_d}X\to Y$ is a small contraction, whose exceptional locus consists of (the union of) smooth surface(s) $T'\subset X'$ ruled by the strict transforms of trisecant lines to $S_d$.
+In many cases, the birational morphism $\tilde\phi:X'=\Bl_{S_d}X\to Y$ is a small contraction, whose exceptional locus consists of a (union of) smooth surface(s) $T'\subset X'$ ruled by the strict transforms of trisecant lines to $S_d$.
 Since $K_{X'}$ is zero on the strict transforms of trisecant lines, the map $\tilde\phi$ is a flop small contraction.
 In Theorem \ref{trisflop} we show that under the previous hypothesis there exists a flop $\tilde\psi:W'\to Y$ of the surface $T'\subset X'$ with $W'$ a smooth projective fourfold.
 This {\it trisecant flop} $\tau:X'\map W'$ is constructed by analyzing the splitting of $N^*_{T'/X'}$ restricted to a general strict transform of a trisecant line to $S_d\subset\p^5$, see Remark \ref{gentris}.
 The existence of a congruence of $(3e-1)$-secant rational curves to $S_d$ of degree $e\geq 2$ produces an extremal ray on $W'$ with divisorial locus, giving a birational morphism $\nu:W'\to W$ with $W$ a $\mathbb Q$-factorial Fano variety having $\Pic(W)\simeq \mathbb Z$, see Theorem~\ref{contraction}.
 The birational morphism $\nu$ is (generically) the blow-up of an irreducible surface $U\subset W$, which for the admissible cases $d=14, 26, 38, 42$ is a birational incarnation of the associated K3 surface to $X$.
-Moreover, the map $\mu=\nu\circ\tau\circ\lambda^{-1}:X\map W$ is given by a linear system of forms of degree $3e-1$ with points of multiplicity $e$ along $S_d$, while $\mu\inv:W\map X$ is given by a linear system of divisors in $|\Oo_W(e\cdot i(W)-1)|$ having points of multiplicity $e$ along $U$, where $i(W)$ is the index of $W$.
-Everything is captured by the following diagram:
+Moreover, the map $\mu=\nu\circ\tau\circ\lambda^{-1}:X\map W$ is given by a linear system of forms of degree $3e-1$ with points of multiplicity at least $e$ along $S_d$, while $\mu\inv:W\map X$ is given by a linear system of divisors in $|\Oo_W(e\cdot i(W)-1)|$ having points of multiplicity at least $e$ along $U$, where $i(W)$ is the index of $W$.
+Everything is captured by the following diagram, where $R'\subset W'$ is the strict transform on $W'$ of the locus $R\subset W$ of $i(W)$-secant lines to $U$: